jacksonjude/USA-Election-Map/README.md

 Running a fork locally is simple since this code only uses the base HTML/CSS/JS stack (+ JQuery & chart.js, which are included locally).
 Just clone the repo and open index.html to run.

-Since the site uses separate svg files for the map, Chrome and Safari might prevent them from loading over the file protocol due to CORS restrictions (see [more info](https://stackoverflow.com/a/8456586/) and [solution](https://stackoverflow.com/a/13262673/)).
+Since the site uses separate svg files for the map, Chrome and Safari might prevent them from loading over the file protocol due to CORS restrictions (this is a well known issue: see [more info](https://stackoverflow.com/a/8456586/) and [solution](https://stackoverflow.com/a/13262673/)).
-- Fixing this CORS issue on Safari is somewhat simple: go to Develop > Disable Cross-Origin Restrictions.
+- Fixing this CORS issue on Safari is fairly simple: go to Develop > Disable Cross-Origin Restrictions.
 - Chrome is a little more complicated, as it needs to be opened via command line to disable CORS:
   - Mac:
     ```